cloudqubes/number-crunch-2/README.md

 # Overview
----

 `number-crunch-2` is the evolution of the [number-crunch] application.

-It splits the [number-crunch] application to two micro-services; `square-root` and `cube-root`.
+It splits the [number-crunch] application into two micro-services; `square-root` and `cube-root`.

-You can use this application for learning Kubernetes.
+I created this application for [demonstrating the use of Kubernetes ingress][kubernetes-ingress].

 # Get started
----

 Clone the repo.
 ```shell
 git clone git@github.com:cloudqubes/number-crunch-2.git